osanchez42/freshservice/README.md

 ### Info
 -----------------------------
 * mapping.xml - file from where we get fields relations between D42 and Freshservice
+* mapping.xsd - file used to validate xml file
-* devicd42.py - file with integration device42 instance
+* device42.py - file with integration device42 instance
 * freshservice.py - file with integration freshservice instance
-* d42_sd_sync.py - initialization and processing file, where we prepare API calls
+* integration.py - initialization and processing file, where we prepare API calls

 ### Support
 -----------------------------